 This is where a veterinarian can be very helpful, as this is a tricky one.

-Dr. Andre explains in the case of certain cancers and seizures, using a CBD with more of a molecular mix versus one, strong isolate tends to be more beneficial in supporting multiple body systems.
+Dr. Andre explains in the case of certain weakened immune systems or tremors, using a CBD with more of a molecular mix versus one, strong isolate tends to be more beneficial in supporting multiple body systems.

 In certain cases of using a high dose isolate, Dr. Andre explains, “when we lower the dosage but add in more molecules, we have a better clinical outcome.”